 If you have been through a breakup, you might just know how hard it can be.
 Knowing this, it can be heartbreaking to see someone you care about go through the pain of losing a relationship and partner.
 While you can’t take the pain away, there is enormous power in showing up for someone.
 Being truly present can plant seeds for powerful healing, so, want to do it right?
-Here are some guidelines for supporting someone you care about during their breakup.
+Here are some guidelines to support your friend through a break-up

 1. Give them time

 When the reason and need for the break-up seem so clear to an outsider, it can be puzzling, if not downright frustrating, to see a friend struggle to get over an ex or move on from the relationship.
 After all, if things were so bad, why can’t she just see how lucky she is to be free of it?
 Can’t she see how much better off she is going to be??

 Just like relationships, break-ups are dynamic, complex, and unique.
 No, it is not cut and dry for your friend and yes, she needs the time to grieve, process, and get to her own moving on point.
 Be as patient as possible and be there to listen as much as you can while also maintaining your personal boundaries.
 Do your best not to shame her for struggling right now.
 If her grieving period truly goes beyond what you consider to be a healthy length or if she appears to be crossing into a self-destructive zone, try to suggest she speak to a professional.
 Never judge.

 2. Suggest activities

 Don’t get me wrong, it’s definitely important to simply check-in and ask how a person is doing during this time.
 It can also be extremely comforting to ask how you might help or what would be supportive.
 But don’t let it stop there.
 Even if it’s not your usual forte, come up with fun and comforting things to do with or for your friend.
 Make the suggestions and take a big hand in the execution.
 Don’t add an extra burden, even if benign, to her right now by asking what she wants “to do.”